EdDataScienceEES/tutorial-AmeliaYoung/README.md

 - **Data visualisation with `ggplot2`:** Creating plots to explore and communicate data patterns.

+### This tutorial will equip you with the following skills:

+- Loading and cleaning ecological data for analysis.
+- Generating spatial distributions of species using concave hulls.
+- Visualising and quantifying species populations using hexagonal grid maps.
+- Investigating the effects of natural disasters on biodiversity.

+We also hope to demonstrated the power of open science and data-driven methods in advancing ecological research and conservation efforts through education!!

 ----

 #### If you have any questions about completing this tutorial, please contact us on ourcodingclub@gmail.com